ice-wzl/Cmder_DLL_Side-Loading/README.md

 ````
 ![image](https://github.com/user-attachments/assets/ef851afc-fae9-43a6-bc10-1c52aa2e3a4a)
 - Upon opening the application we will recieve a call back.
-- From testing your Meterpreter shell will drop you into `C:\Windows` and your pid will be associated to `rundll32.exe`
+- From testing your Meterpreter shell will drop you into `C:\Windows` and your pid will be associated to `rundll32.exe`.
+Your PPID will no longer be running on the system.
 ## Privilege Escalation
-- From testing if the Cmder application is run without Administrator permissions
+- From testing if the Cmder application is run without Administrator permissions you will recieve a shell in the context of your user account.
+- If the Cmder application is run WITH Administrator permissions you will recieve a shell in the context of the Admin privileged account.
 ![image](https://github.com/user-attachments/assets/df922eee-615b-40a2-858f-1e9a1eaed4fd)
 ![image](https://github.com/user-attachments/assets/a1d8e088-1b7c-4613-a1d3-9695238a939a)

 ## Notes